soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/audio-fidelity/index.md

 Last edited: Sep 8, 2025

+> This article is part of my [audiophiles](../) series of articles

+# Audio fidelity

+## Definition

 > Sound, for all the nuance and excitement it offers,
 > only operates in two dimensions: Time and intensity.

-# Audio fidelity

-## Definition

 [Here](https://sonicscoop.com/2014/04/24/defining-audio-fidelity),
 Ethan Winer defines audio fidelity for you: